 What are the long-term problems from shaken baby syndrome?

-and be unable to speak, see, or interact normally.
+- Seizures.
+A baby may have uncontrolled muscle movement and be unable to speak, see, or interact normally.

-- Blindness or trouble seeing.
+- Blindness or trouble seeing or hearing.

-behavior problems that may not appear until the child starts school.
+- Learning disabilities that may not appear until the child starts school.